ycexiao/scikit-package/doc/source/migration-guide.rst

 :tocdepth: -1

-.. index:: scikit-package-guide
+.. index:: migration-guide

-.. _scikit-package-header:
+.. _scikit-package-migration-guide:

 ===============================================================
 How to migrate your existing Python package with scikit-package